awar7118/rails-cryptaul/README.md

 # Cryptaul

-A one-stop shop for crypto newbies.
-Learn to buy and sell cryptocurrencies in a 365 day simulation
+A one-stop-shop for crypto newbies.
+Learn to buy and sell cryptocurrencies in a 365-day simulation

 ![Our Landing ](./public/cryptaullandingpage.png)